Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ### [Constants](id:constants)<a name="constants"></a>
 - Stand alone constants should be defined at the top of the relevant class file and defined in all caps, delimited by underscores.
 These should be moved into shared common files/classes if they are consumed by multiple classes.
+- Should _always_ be CAPITALIZED (private, protected, package local, and public!)

 ```java